Andonome/lk/README.md

 lk
 ```

+The notes assume readers will type the commands to see the output, so most
+notes do not show the expected output.

+## Writing Notes

+To note down a single command, add the command to `command.rec`.
+For longer articles, run `make article`.

-# Style
+# Writing Style

-## State Knowledge Dependencies
+## State Knowledge Dependencies Up-Front

-Articles should never link to other resources part-way through.
+Articles should never link to other resources after at the start.
 If the article assumes an understanding of GPG keys, then it should say that at the top.
 People should be able to read documentation from the beginning, then keep going until the end, and then stop.
 Setup guides should not send the reader on a detour through labyrinths of links.